DigitalVS/Galaksija-Resources/README.md

 This is assembly source code for the machine code monitor program originally written by Voja Antonić in year 1984 and published in a computer magazine as a hex dump.

 This version of that monitor program has rewritten disassembler part of the code.
-It now uses a bit more memory then before (about 2.5Kbyte vs 2Kbyte) for additional tables for instruction opcodes but actual disassembling code is much smaller then in original program.
+It now uses a bit more memory then before (about 2.5KByte vs 2KByte) for additional tables for instruction opcodes but actual disassembler code is much smaller then in original program.
 Of course, disassembler source code is also much more readable now.

 The MIT License (MIT)